Kamal-M-Ali/TravelBot/README.md

 The thing I am most disappointed with is the SMS character limit.

 ## Accomplishments that I'm proud of
 This is my first time attending a hackathon, and I also decided to do a solo project.
-I'm quite happy with how well it turned out all things considered.
+Managing my time was difficult, but I'm quite happy with how well it turned out, all things considered.

 ## What I learned
 I learned a lot about various different AWS services, and I now have a better understanding of how chat support bots are implemented by various companies.